parkerdavis1/agave-portfolio/content/blog/2024-03-birds-music-cognition/2024-03-birds-music.md

 ---
 On Sunday I came across two fascinating and coincidentally convergent things that I'll share with you: a paper on songbird sound cognition that gives us a hint at just how differently European Starlings hear the world than humans, and a coding talk that was really all about bird song, music, and just-intonation.

-## Songsbird use spectral shape, not pitch, for sound pattern recognition
+## Songbirds use spectral shape, not pitch, for sound pattern recognition

 You can find the paper [here](https://www.pnas.org/doi/abs/10.1073/pnas.1515380113) and the supporting materials [here](https://www.pnas.org/doi/suppl/10.1073/pnas.1515380113/suppl_file/pnas.201515380si.pdf).
-The Significance section gives a succinct summary:
+The "Significance" section gives a succinct summary:

 >"Past work characterizes songbirds as having a strong bias to rely on absolute pitch for the recognition of tone sequences.
 In a series of behavioral experiments, we find that the **human percepts of both pitch and timbre are poor descriptions of the perceptual cues used by birds for melody recognition**.
 We suggest instead that auditory sequence recognition in some species reflects more **direct perception of acoustic spectral shape**.
 Signals that preserve this shape, even in the absence of pitch, allow for generalization of learned patterns." <cite><a href="https://www.pnas.org/doi/abs/10.1073/pnas.1515380113">(Bregman, et al., 2016)</a></cite>